jserygit/Catch-me-if-you-can/README.md

 ## UPDATE-LOG:

+### {Alpha V0.02} :
+Endless Runner :

+	-Replace dash by a sprint

+	-Little change in the generation of bullet

+	-fix UI

 ### {Alpha V0.01} :
 Endless Runner :

  	-support mannette

  	-precision mode

   	-Health system

   	-Add Dash

   	-Restart button

   	-more control option on keyboard :
     		you can now play with arrow or zqsd